robocomp/web/gsoc/2017/araceli/post1.md

 ## About me

-I'm Araceli Vega Magro, I'm 23 years old and I'm an undergraduated student from the University of Extremadura.
-I'm about to finish the Degree in Sound and Image in Telecommunications.
+My name is Araceli Vega Magro, I am 23 years old and I am about to finish my Degree in Sound and Image in Telecommunications in the University of Extremadura.

 ## Social navigation
 During GSOC 2017 I'm going to work in social navigation for mobile robots.
 It's an interesting topic due to the increasing use of this kind of robots in different parts of society.
 In a near future we  will probably see mobile robots navigating around us.
 Robots will need to differentiate humans from ordinary objects and be able to give them special treatment.

 The main objetive of my work in GSOC is to provide robots with the capability to behave in a socially acceptable manner.
 Making robots avoid groups of people or respect their personal space are some of the tasks I pursue to achieve this goal.